robz/midi2performance/README.md

-# Preprocess MIDI files into performance events
+# Pre-process MIDI files into performance events

-This Rust executable converts MIDI files into pytorch tensors using the performance representation described in the PerformanceRNN paper [1].
-It was written specifically to preprocess the files in the [MAESTRO dataset](https://magenta.tensorflow.org/datasets/maestro) [2].
+This Rust executable converts MIDI files into PyTorch tensors using the performance representation described in the PerformanceRNN paper [1].
+It was written specifically to pre-process the files in the [MAESTRO dataset](https://magenta.tensorflow.org/datasets/maestro) [2] and I haven't yet tested it only other MIDI files.

-Usage:
+I originally wrote this [in Python to reproduce PerformanceRNN](https://colab.research.google.com/drive/1mTmJWWdz7_gbYWXOlwNn4vGN_DVjnlee?usp=sharing) but this Rust version is about ~50x faster, which will make it easier to pre-process larger MIDI datasets.

+It uses [`midly`](https://docs.rs/midly/latest/midly/) to read MIDI files and [`tch`](https://docs.rs/tch/latest/tch/) to write to PyTorch tensor files.

+## Usage

 ```
 cargo run [input_directory] [output_directory]